EURO GOVT-Spain yields fall, liquidity plans calm Greek nerves

 "It's having a good impact... on the bond side we see Spanish yields turning lower.
 It tells us that central banks at least won't let markets collapse on Monday," said Emile Cardon, market economist at Rabobank in Utrecht.

-Bund futures were up 5 ticks at 141.88, recovering after a fall in late trading on Thursday when Reuters reported that major central banks were ready to pump in liquidity, if needed, to prevent a credit squeeze.
+Bund futures were flat at 141.83, recovering after a fall in after-hours trading on Thursday when Reuters reported that major central banks were ready to pump in liquidity, if needed, to prevent a credit squeeze.

-Traders said thin Friday trade was making markets volatile, with many investors having taken neutral positions and deciding to sit out the session and await the Greek election results.
+Traders said thin Friday trade could make markets volatile, with many investors having taken neutral positions and deciding to sit out the session and await the Greek election results.

 "It's very hard to do anything in the Bund.
 It's just shooting around 20 ticks at a time, which is a sign that a lot of desks are either taking less risks themselves or have been told 'stop taking risk until after the election'," a trader said.